 Click here and use PROMO CODE summerblog19 to get $5 OFF when you order your tickets online.

 Dutch Wonderland Review

 I couldn’t say no when we were invited to visit Dutch Wonderland again.
-We visit the park back in 2014 when our three oldest kiddos were only 6, 3.5, and 1.
+We visited the park back in 2014 when our three oldest kiddos were only 6, 3.5, and 1.
 They had such a great time!
 You can read that Dutch Wonderland Review here.

 Now my kiddos are 8, 5.5, 3, and 6 months.
 We had a slightly different experience than last time, but only because we were able to try new things now that they’re all older!

 Dutch Wonderland opens at 10 am and closes at 8:30 pm in the summer.
 There are a variety of times for pre-season and post-season hours, and also different times for holidays or special events.